What is changing?

 What does this mean for EMS in Lethbridge?

 For more than a century, Lethbridge has operated an integrated Fire & Emergency Services model that provides a high standard of care for the community.
-Staff are currently trained as both paramedics and firefighters with shared locations, training and resources.
+Staff have been trained as both paramedics and firefighters with shared locations, training and resources.

-If a new EMS provider is procured by EHS or EHS moves to a direct delivery model, they would not be integrated with the Fire Service, and it is unclear what level of EMS service they would be mandated to provide.
+If a new EMS provider is procured or the province moves to a direct delivery model, they would not be integrated with the Fire Service.
+The City would transition to a Fire-only services.

 In addition to funding from the provincial EMS contract, local taxpayers contribute $3.5 million each year to maintain an integrated fire and EMS service.
 Proposed funding changes from EHS could have a significant impact on Lethbridge taxpayers, adding $3.7 million in local costs in 2027, a 1.8 per cent tax increase.
 That cost is expected to grow to $4.2 million in 2028 and $4.6 million by 2029.